-Carbon Monoxide Poisoning: Early signs of carbon monoxide poisoning resemble the flu, with headaches, dizziness, and/or nausea.
+Carbon Monoxide Poisoning: Early signs of carbon monoxide poisoning resemble the flu, with headaches, dizziness, or nausea.
 If you have these signs, the heater may not be working properly.
 Get fresh air at once!
 Have heater serviced.
 Some people are more affected by carbon monoxide than others.
-These include pregnant women, people with heat or lung disease or anemia, those under the influence of alcohol, and those at high altitudes.
+These include pregnant women, persons with heart or lung disease or anemia, those under the influence of alcohol, and those at high altitudes.

-Propane/LP Gas: Propane gas is odorless.
-An odor-making agent is added to the gas.
-The odor helps you detect a gas leak.
+Propane Gas: Propane gas is odorless.
+An odor-making agent is added to propane gas.
+The odor helps you detect a propane gas leak.
 However, the odor added to propane gas can fade.
-Gas may be present even though no odor exists.
+Propane gas may be present even though no odor exists.